Japan asks European aviation agency to ensure safety of Rolls-Royce 787 engines

-TOKYO Japan has asked the European Aviation Safety Agency to ensure a problem with Rolls-Royce (RR.L) engines powering Boeing (BA.N) 787 Dreamliners does not repeat to cause flight disruptions or affect safety.
+TOKYO (Reuters) - Japan has asked the European Aviation Safety Agency to ensure a problem with Rolls-Royce (RR.L) engines powering Boeing (BA.N) 787 Dreamliners does not repeat to cause flight disruptions or affect safety.

 Japan's Ministry of Land Infrastructure Transport and Tourism said on Friday it issued the request after ANA Holdings (9202.T), Japan's biggest carrier, canceled 18 flights last month to repair corroded turbine blades in the Rolls-Royce engines on some its Dreamliner fleet.